 A plan for an industrial demonstration

-The success of the GEMINI+ project depends on the achievement of five strategic outputs.
+The success of the GEMINI+ project depended on the achievement of five strategic outputs.